Robin Hood: Early modern stage

 Ben Jonson produced the incomplete masque The Sad Shepherd, or a Tale of Robin Hood in part as a satire on Puritanism.
 It is about half finished, and his death in 1637 may have interrupted writing.
 Jonson's only pastoral drama, it was written in sophisticated verse and included supernatural action and characters.
 It has had little impact on the Robin Hood tradition but earns mention as the work of a major dramatist.

 The 1642 London theatre closure by the Puritans interrupted the portrayal of Robin Hood on the stage.
 The theatres would reopen with the Restoration in 1660.
 Robin Hood did not appear on the Restoration stage, except for "Robin Hood and his Crew of Souldiers" acted in Nottingham on the day of the coronation of Charles II in 1661.
 This short play adapts the story of the king's pardon of Robin Hood to refer to the Restoration.
 However, Robin Hood appeared on the 18th-century stage in various farces and comic operas.
 Alfred, Lord Tennyson would write a four-act Robin Hood play at the end of the 19th century, "The Forrestors".
 It is fundamentally based on Gest but follows the traditions of placing Robin Hood as the Earl of Huntingdon in the time of Richard I and making the Sheriff of Nottingham and Prince John rivals with Robin Hood for Maid Marian's hand.
 The return of King Richard brings a happy ending.

+The mid-17th-century poem "Robin Hood and Queen Catherine" contains the first known mention of Robin Hood splitting an opponent's arrow during an archery contest, though earlier works had mentioned splitting the 'wand', another item used in archery contests: